-Two minute, one minute and thirty second commercials have been shot and the marketing campaign began the later part of 2014 and is currently still running.
-Also during the latter part of 2014 and the beginning of 2015, the Plumber's Hero product and commercial was shown to all the major domestic retailers and was met favorably.
-The Company has already been approved to become a Vendor with most all the major retailers and in the first quarter of 2015 has begun shipping product and generating revenue.
+Two minute, one minute and thirty second commercials, to support retail sales, have been shot and the marketing campaign began the later part of 2014 and is currently still running.
+Also during the latter part of 2014 and the beginning of 2015, the Plumber's Hero product and commercial was shown to major domestic retailers and was met favorably.
+The Company has already been approved to become a vendor with the major retailers and in the first quarter of 2015 began shipping product and generating revenue.
 This should continue throughout 2015 and beyond.